0xastro/fmcw-RADAR/README.md

 ### Getting Started

+#### CCS Debug utility
+CCS Debug Utility: This utility can be flashed on the QSPI The application is written over SYSBIOS and will loop forever.
+In the meantime CCS can be attached and the developers can then download the real application which needs to be debugged.
+This utility provides while loop application for MSS in XWR14xx and for MSS and DSS in XWR16xx/XWR18xx/XWR68xx.
+On MSS, it calls ESM and SOC init functions to initialize the device in known state.
+ESM init is needed to install the FIQ handler in case there are ESM errors on bootup.
+SOC init is needed to unhalt DSP in XWR16xx/XWR18xx/XWR68xx.
+As a byproduct, SOC init also unhalts the BSS and performs the APLL close loop procedure.
+Hence when this debug utility is executed from flash, the system is running using the APLL clocks.

 > Debug mode: Downloading and running the executable (.xer4f image) from CCS.
 You will need to flash a small CCS debug firmware on the EVM (one time) to allow connecting with CCS.
 This debug firmware image is provided with the mmWave SDK.

 > To prepare the EVM for debug mode, we start with flashing the CCS debug firmware image.